Esri/TRIRIGA-Indoors-FME-ETL/README.md

 This tool will update the target ArcGIS Indoors geodatabase.

 1. Locate the "Import TRIRIGA To Indoors" tool in the newly imported toolbox in the catalog and launch (double-click) it.
 2. Enter the required parameters
-    a.
-Input Floor Plans
+    1. Input Floor Plans
-    b.
-Input Field Mapping Template File
+    2. Input Field Mapping Template File
         - Click the browse icon to choose the path where the file generated by the "Create TRIRIGA To Indoors Field Mapping Template" tool is located.

-    -   Input CAD Layer Mapping Template File
+    3. Input CAD Layer Mapping Template File
         - Click the browse icon to choose the path where the file is located.

-    -   Host URL
+    4. Host URL

-    -   User Name
+    5. User Name

-    -   Password
+    6. Password

-    -   Target Indoors Geodatabase
+    7. Target Indoors Geodatabase
         - Select the target file geodatabase to update (if you don't select an enterprise geodatabase below)

-    -   Target Indoors SDE Connection File
+    8. Target Indoors SDE Connection File
         - Select the target Enterprise geodatabase to update (if you don't select a file geodatabase above)

-    -   Rebuild Sites from Levels
+    9. Rebuild Sites from Levels

-    -   Rebuild Facilities from Levels
+    10. Rebuild Facilities from Levels

--   Run the tool.
+3. Run the tool.
 Please be patient as the time this takes varies depending on the size of the TRIRIGA system configuration and your network connection.
 Once complete, you should see a message stating that the translation was successful along with statistics about features written to the geodatabase.

 ####

 ## Caveats

 -   In Indoors, the People feature class's EMAIL field must be unique, but this may not be a requirement of TRIRIGA.
 -   The ETL creates an inner and outer source type for each level leaving multiple levels with the same level_id.
 The Indoors network tools (e.g. Generate Indoor Pathways) require unique level_id\'s and they do not honor definition queries as of ArcGIS Pro 2.7.
 Here is a workaround to perform after the Indoors is populated and before you use the Generate Indoor Pathways geoprocessing tool:

-    -   Optionally make a backup of Levels
+    1. Optionally make a backup of Levels

-        -   Make a copy of the Levels feature class in the Indoors feature dataset and rename the copy as "LevelsBackup".
+        1. Make a copy of the Levels feature class in the Indoors feature dataset and rename the copy as "LevelsBackup".
 Change its alias to "LevelsBackup" to avoid confusion if ever added to the map.

-    -   Delete all Level features where SOURCE_TYPE = "Inner".
+    2. Delete all Level features where SOURCE_TYPE = "Inner".

-    -   Run the Generate Indoor Pathways tool choosing "Levels" for the "Input Level Features" parameter as usual.
+    3. Run the Generate Indoor Pathways tool choosing "Levels" for the "Input Level Features" parameter as usual.

 ## FAQs